 - You can start working on a markup from within any of your catalogs of collections.
-Just click the blue bar to begin and name a new markup.
+Just click the blue bar to begin and create a new markup.

 - Name your markups so they are easy to find later.
 You’ll be glad you did!

 - Setting Priorities gives you the option of noting which titles in the catalog are the most significant for your buyers.
-Some buyers sort their catalogs by priorities, so it’s a powerful setting.
+Some buyers sort their catalogs by priority, so it’s a powerful setting.

 - By default, all titles are Not Set unless a catalog administrator has set the priority to Featured within the catalog.
 Even then, the rep can override the administrator’s priority if desired.
 It’s fine to leave most titles Not Set!
-Priorities should be used sparingly in order to maintain its usefulness!
+Priorities should be used sparingly in order to maintain the tool’s usefulness.

 - Use Featured and Highlighted priorities judiciously.